schuetzgroup/sdt-python/_sources/index.rst.txt

 - Handle regions of interest (ROIs) is possible by means of the :py:mod:`sdt.roi` module.
-- Overlay multiple channels and correct for chromatic aberrations (i.e., perform image registration) using the :py:mod:`sdt.channel_reg` module.
-- Deal with multi-color data (colocalization, codiffusion, …) with help of functions featured in the :py:mod:`sdt.multicolor` module.
+- Deal with multi-color data (channel registration, colocalization, codiffusion, frame selection according to excitation type, …) with help of functions featured in the :py:mod:`sdt.multicolor` module.
 - Determine parameters related to the motion and diffusion of single molecules (mean square displacements, diffusion coefficients, …) from tracking